sigma67/ytmusicapi/README.rst

 Contributing
 ==============

 Pull requests are welcome.
-There are still lots of features unimplemented, for example retrieving content from the library and other parts of YTMusic.
+There are still some features that are not yet implemented.